Below are a few sample interview questions to help you gauge compatibility with prospective housemates.

-- What are you looking for in a roommate?
+- What are you looking for in a housemate?

 - What’s your typical schedule?

-- Are you a morning person or a night person?
+- Are you a morning or night person?
 What time do you generally wake up and go to bed?

 - How often do you clean?
 Ask them which chores they like and which ones they loathe.
 Share your habits and preferences.

-- Do you have any allergies/illnesses to be aware of?
+- Do you have any allergies or health conditions to be aware of?

 - Are you a smoker?